boskovav/PIQMEE-Tutorial/README.md

 However, for most pathogens, a good estimate (from previous studies) about the death rate is available.
 This then allows for fixing or using a narrow prior for the death rate parameter.

-For this tutorial, we will fix the value for the death (become uninfectious) rate.
+For this tutorial, we will fix the death (become uninfectious) rate parameter.
-As we have simulated the data we know it's value exactly.
+As we have simulated the data we know its value exactly.

 >
 > Click on the arrow to the left of `becomeUninfectiousRate` to expand the parameter prior settings.